sqfmi/watchy-cases/README.md

-# Watchy Cases
-Collection of Watchy Case/Body designs
+# Submit your design to our contest!
+Cash Prizes of $500, $250, and $100.
+Ends 11:59PM PST 03/23/2021
+For more details, go to https://watchy.sqfmi.com/contest/

 [**Pre-order Watchy!**](https://www.crowdsupply.com/sqfmi/watchy)
 Now with injection molded or CNC'd aluminum case

 For more details, visit https://watchy.sqfmi.com/

-## Submit your design to our contest!
-Cash Prizes of $500, $250, and $100.
-Ends 03/23/2021
-For more details, go to https://watchy.sqfmi.com/contest/
+# Watchy Cases
+Collection of Watchy Case/Body designs.
+You can find Watchy's base model [here](https://github.com/sqfmi/watchy-cases/tree/main/watchy)

 ## Got a cool design?
 Share it with us!
 - Submit a pull request or comment in issues (1 directory per design ideally)